quozd/awesome-dotnet/README.md

 ## WPF

 * [Data Grid Extensions](https://github.com/tom-englert/DataGridExtensions) - Modular extensions for the WPF DataGrid control, like filtering, additional column events, extended star-size column behavior, and more...
+* [Extended WPF Toolkit™](https://github.com/xceedsoftware/wpftoolkit) - A rich collection of controls, components and utilities for creating WPF applications

 # Other Lists